^

 • Follow-up care management

 A high-level overview of radiation oncology coding is provided as an introduction to physician coding for radiation oncology services.
-Individuals should always verify correct code usage with the appropriate healthcare provider and/or contractor.
+Individuals should always verify correct code usage with the appropriate health care provider and/or contractor.

 Consultation